Aromatherapy…It All Makes Scents

 Due to it’s anti-fungal, antibacterial actions, tea tree can be used to cleanse bites, scrapes and minor wounds.
 It also is very useful for purifying the skin.

-To make a tea tree cleanser, dilute 4-6 drops of tea tree into witch hazel.
+To make a tea tree cleanser, dilute 4-6 drops of tea tree into witch hazel and 1 Tbsp almond oil.
 Cleanse the area well, and bandage if necessary.
 Tea tree can also be used in making all natural cleaning products around the home.

 Rose is one of the most expensive oils you can buy.
 A 1/8 ounce bottle of rose otto can cost upwards of $85.00.
 Rose absolute is about $60.
 Rose otto is the better of the two oils.